 Schools will be asked to give 'due regard' to creating apprenticeship opportunities - as an authority, it will be expected that 2.3% of our workforce is undertaking an apprentice qualification each year.
 We are asking schools to simply continue to consider how the levy could be used for CPD and/or training for newly employed staff.

 We encourage individual staff who want to undertake a qualification (potentially funded by the levy) to complete the online 'application' form (link above).
 Please see 'how to access levy funds' in the 'Useful Documents' section.
 This application is authorised by the Headteacher and then also authorises the Council to purchase training on behalf of the school and use their levy funds.

 Application for External Qualifications, Conferences and Training

-Please use the link below to access the application for External Qualifications, Conferences and Training.
+Please use the link above to access the application for External Qualifications, Conferences and Training.
 If you are asked for a username and password to access the application form, please follow instructions as required.